manikawnth/sABC-spec/README.md

 *Frame1*
         MESSAGE
-        session-id::NaTPOgp1QUuB6Gm5tAdcSw
+        ¶session-id::NaTPOgp1QUuB6Gm5tAdcSw
         msg-id::123456
         msg-more::yes

-        This is first part of the message.
+        ¶This is first part of the message.
 Second part

 *Frame2*
         MESSAGE
-        session-id::NaTPOgp1QUuB6Gm5tAdcSw
+        ¶session-id::NaTPOgp1QUuB6Gm5tAdcSw
         msg-id::123456
         msg-more::yes

-        is on the way.
-See I can have ^@ within the message but shouldn't precede with two CR-LFs.
+        ¶is on the way.
+See I can have ^@ within the message but shouldn't precede with delimieter.
         Finally the third

 *Frame3*
         MESSAGE
-        session-id::NaTPOgp1QUuB6Gm5tAdcSw
+        ¶session-id::NaTPOgp1QUuB6Gm5tAdcSw
         msg-id::123456

-        part marks the end of the
+        ¶part marks the end of the
         message

-        ^@
+        ¶^@

 The peeer that receives the frames should accumulate them to form a complete message.<br>
 The message body formed by the peer should read as follows:
         This is first part of the message.
 Second part is on the way.
-See I can have ^@ within the message but shouldn't precede with two CR-LFs.
+See I can have ^@ within the message but shouldn't precede with delimiter.
         Finally the thirdpart marks the end of the message